Are you morbidly obese and hold onto the treadmill for your walks? Stop doing this. It will sabotage your efforts to lose weight.

 Morbid obesity is no excuse for cheating with this equipment.
 Just because you get winded quickly after walking slowly for only several minutes doesn’t mean you must hold on.

-There are two ways for a morbidly obese person to walk on the machine:
+Two ways for a morbidly obese person to walk on the treadmill:

 • Steady state: Choose a speed and stick with it for the duration of your session.

 • Interval training: Choose a baseline or “recovery” speed that’s a lot slower than what would challenge you.